pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 release.
 Alternatively, large files, such as test data, can be split into separate archives.

-A good idea is to **use your source distribution in the release workflow**.
+A good idea is to use your source distribution in the release workflow.
-That is, build it first, then unpack it and perform all the remaining steps using the unpacked distribution rather than the Git repository — run tests, build documentation, build wheels.
-This ensures that it is well-tested, and reduces the risk that some users would hit build failures or install an incomplete package.
+For example, the :ref:`build` tool does exactly that — it first builds a source distribution, and then uses it to build a wheel.
+This ensures that the source distribution actually works, and that it won't accidentally install fewer files than the official wheels.

+Ideally, use the source distribution also run tests, build documentation, and so on, or add specific tests to make sure that all necessary files were actually included.
+Understandably, this requires more effort, so it's fine not do that — downstream packagers will report any missing files promptly.

 .. _no-internet-access-in-builds: